How Vision Inspection Helps Build Stronger, Profitable Brands

 Table of Contents

 In an industry loaded with competitors, appearances matter in a consumer’s decision to purchase their baked products from one brand over another.
-Consumers are less interested in where your ingredients come from, or how a piece of mixing or baking equipment is improving your efficiency and throughput – their main priority is that what is pictured on their packaging looks exactly like the product they are about to eat.
+Consumers are less interested in how a piece of mixing or baking equipment is improving your efficiency and throughput – they're more interested that what is pictured on their packaging looks exactly like the product they are about to eat.

 However, with the technological advancements that exist in different phases of the baking industry today, most companies still employ manual inspection processes as the last line of defence to sort out-of-spec products before packaging.
 This presents risks and challenges in a few aspects, such as: